May 9, 2023

 STEP TWO: Melt butter in a large skillet over medium heat.

 STEP THREE: When the butter is melted, add the apple slices to the skillet.
-Saute over medium-high heat until the apples begin to soften (about 5 minutes).
+Saute over medium-high heat until the apples begin to soften, about five minutes.

 PRO TIP:

 As the apples cook, they will break down into mush (like making applesauce).
-If you slice them thin, they only need 5 to 10 minutes total to cook through, but will still have a little structure to them.
+If you slice them thin, they only need five to ten minutes total to cook through, but will still have a little structure to them.

 STEP FOUR: Sprinkle the sugar and cinnamon over the apples, stir and continue cooking until the sugar dissolves into the butter and forms a sauce.